hahnah/FlexibleAVCapture/README.md

 |--------------------------|-----------------------------------------------------------------------------------
 |Initializing              |`init() -> FlexibleAVCaptureViewController`<br /> Initializes a FlexibleAVCaptureViewController object with back camera.
 |                          |`init(cameraPosition: AVCaptureDevice.Position) -> FlexibleAVCaptureViewController`<br /> Initializes a FlexibleAVCaptureViewController object to use back camera or front camera.
-|Managing Interactions     |`var flexibleCaptureDelegate: FlexibleAVCaptureViewControllerDelegate?`<br /> The object that acts as the delegate of the flexible AV capture view.
+|Managing Interactions     |`var delegate: FlexibleAVCaptureDelegate?`<br /> The object that acts as the delegate of the flexible AV capture view.
 |Managing Capture Settings |`var allowsResizing: Bool`<br /> A Boolean value that indicates whether users can resize camera frame.
 Allowing this feature hides a resizing slider and resizing buttons.
 The default value of this property is **true**.
 |                          |`var allowsReversingCamera: Bool`<br /> A Boolean value that indicates whether users can make the camera position reversed.
 Allowing this feature hides a camera-reversing button.
 The default value of this property is **true**.
 |                          |`var cameraPosition: AVCaptureDevice.Position`<br /> The camera position being used to capture video.
 Back camera will be used by default.
 (This is a get-only property.)